 October marks the end of daylight savings, so the days get shorter.

-Weather in Morocco in November
+Morocco Weather in November

 Cool and less unbearable in terms of temperature, as well as much less touristed, November is a pretty decent time of year to visit Morocco.
 Fall is definitely in place, temperatures are starting to drop – even though it might not feel like fall where you’re from.